knuckolls/knife-santoku/README.md

 	end

 If you placed that in the config/santoku-after.rb file, you should start receiving notifications in your hipchat room that someone has altered something on the server with knife.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'santoku'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install santoku

 ## Todo
 * Add in the logic for end user drop in notification plugins